 Being a good friend, and what it means for your finances

 Being financially stable brings a lot of good to life.
 From having you feel better to ensuring you have a backup fund, it really adds to the quality of life that many people are trying to build.
-The problem comes when people who are financially stable and loyal (like me) start picking up tabs instead of continuing to build on their stability.
+The problem comes when people who are financially stable and loyal start picking up tabs instead of continuing to build on their stability.

 Are you the friend your friends always come to for a quick loan?
 Do you frequently pick up the tab at the bar, or agree to leave the $10 tip?
-While there’s nothing wrong with being a good friend every now and then, it’s important to consider these costs before throwing money at them. $5 may not sound like a lot today, but if it’s every week it will add up quickly, especially if the favor is never returned.
+While there’s nothing wrong with being a good friend every now and then, it’s important to consider these costs before throwing money at them. $5 may not sound like a lot today, but if it’s every week it will add up quickly, especially if the favour is never returned.

 I will lend to friends, but only good friends, and I have surrounded myself with people who seek to reciprocate my offer to tip just as much as I offer to make the tip myself.
 This is a great way to keep things balanced, and to stop being a good friend from killing your savings.

 Start adding up the costs of these tabs, forcing yourself to track how much money you’ve put out.
 I bet it was more than you thought that it would be.
 This is exactly how these expenses add up, sneakily, one at a time until there are so many you’ve spent a mint when thinking you’ve only added $10 “here and there”.
 I’m guilty of avoiding thinking about these things too, but we need to force ourselves if we expect to stay financially stable.